 Measurement

 The immunoglobulin class that is most commonly measured is IgG, but IgM and IgA can also be measured.
-The two main indications for measuring immunoglobulins are to evaluate for failure of transfer of passive immunity (FTPI or FPT) in large animal neonates, and (less commonly) as a supporting test to evaluate monoclonal gammopathies.
+The two main indications for measuring immunoglobulins are to evaluate for failure of transfer of passive immunity (FTPI or FPT) in large animal neonates and identifying immunodeficiencies.
 The classic method for measuring IgG, IgM, and IgA is radial immunodiffusion (RID).
-A newer and more accurate method for measurement of IgG in foals and crias is also available, called a turbidometric immunoassay (TIA).
+A newer and more accurate method for measurement of IgG in foals, calves and crias is also available, called a turbidometric immunoassay (TIA).

 Radial immunodiffusion (RID)